-The Elgin School House was fully operational up until 1967, when it became more realistic to commute, or bus kids into nearby Caliente.
-Once the school closed for good, it became a private residence for the Bradshaw family up until the 1980s, where it sat empty and unused for almost twenty whole years.
+The Elgin Schoolhouse was fully operational from 1922 through 1967, when it became more realistic to commute, or bus kids into nearby Caliente.
+Once the school closed for good, it became a private residence for the Bradshaw family up until the 1980s, where it sat empty and unused for almost 20 years.
 Realizing that this historical treat was about to fall victim to the Nevada elements if they didnt do something about it soon, the Bradshaws privately funded historic preservation, and donated this spectacular property to Nevada State Parks in 2005.

-Aside from historically minded preservation of the building itself, furnishings original to the period – like desks and books – are on display inside the historic school house.
-Explore the main classroom, complete with student desks, a teacher’s desk, chalkboards with the day’s lesson displayed, a piano, wood burning stove, and other relics from the era.
-Visitors will also have access to the teacher’s private apartment affixed to the back of the school house, complete with a kitchen and bedroom with other period specific artifacts showcasing what life would’ve been like for early residents of Rainbow Canyon.
+Aside from historically minded preservation of the building itself, books and desks original to the period are on display inside.
+Walk from the school’s front porch directly into the main classroom, complete with student desks, a teacher’s desk, chalkboards with the day’s lesson displayed, a piano, wood burning stove, and other relics from the era.
+Visitors can also access the teacher’s private apartment affixed to the back of the school house, complete with a kitchen and bedroom with other period-specific artifacts showcasing what life was like for early residents of Rainbow Canyon.